On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Toggleability statistics and q -toggle-symmetry

 We will show that all the distributions from \cref{sec:dists} are $q$-toggle-symmetric.
 But first, the reader may be wondering what the significance of this notion is.
 Without going into too much detail, the significance is that, in fortuitous situations, a statistic $f\colon \J(P)\to\R$ may have a representation

 for some constants $c(q), c_p(q) \in \R$ (which may depend on $q$).
 In this case, we know by linearity of expectations that $\E_{\mu}(f) = c(q)$ for every $q$-toggle-symmetric distribution $\mu$.
-The fact that the expectation of $f$ is this same constant $c(q)$ for every $q$-toggle-symmetric distribution can be used to deduce interesting combinatorial consequences.
+The fact that the expectation of $f$ is this same constant $c(q)$ for every $q$-toggle-symmetric distribution can be used to prove combinatorial identities by double-counting.
 We will see this happen in \cref{sec:proof_rect}.

 We now proceed to prove the $q$-toggle-symmetry of the distributions from \cref{sec:dists}.

 \begin{lemma} For any $m\geq 1$, the distribution $\murpp{q}{m}$ is $q$-toggle-symmetric. \end{lemma}

 \begin{proof} Let $p \in P$.
 We need to show that $\E_{\murpp{q}{m}}(\Tq{p}{q})=0$.
 Equivalently, thanks to the definition~\eqref{eqn:dist_rpp} of $\murpp{q}{m}$, we need to show that